Nepal Multi Sport Luxury Adventure – 11 Days

 Davi’s Fall: Locally known as Patale Chhango and in the southern flank of the Pokhara valley is where the stream flowing from Fewa Lake collapses and surges down the rock into a deep gorge, leaping through several potholes.
 This is hugely popular with tourists and locals alike.

-Tibetan Refugee Camp: The Tibetan refugee camp is situated near Davis fall.
-We get an opportunity to visit the camp and buy production and trade of woolen carpets and other handicrafts.
+Tibetan Refugee Camp: The Tibetan camp Tashi Ling, which is behind Gupteshwor Cave, is renowned for the production and trade of woolen carpets and other handicrafts.
 The original Tibetan settlers in this region migrated to Nepal in the ‘50s.

 Gupteshwor Cave: The revered Gupteshwor Cave is situated 2 km from Pokhara airport.
 The entrance is right across from Davis fall and the cave is almost 3 km long.
 It has some big hall-sized rooms and some passages where you have to crawl on all four.
 This cave holds special value to Hindus since a phallic symbol of Lord Shiva is preserved here in the condition it was discovered.